EolnMsuk/AntiDarkSword/README.md

 4. Select the `.deb` file and let the app convert the rootless paths to dynamic Roothide paths.
 5. Open the newly generated `-roothide.deb` file in **Sileo** or **Filza**, tap Install, and Respring.

-### Option 3: Installation (Rootful)
-1. Navigate to the rootful version of this tweak: [AntiDarkSword-rootful](https://github.com/EolnMsuk/AntiDarkSword-rootful)

 ## ⚙️ Configuration

 1. Open your iPhone's native **Settings** app.
 2. Scroll down to the Tweak section and tap **AntiDarkSword**.
 3. Toggle **ON** the master `Enable Protection` switch.
+4. **User Agent Spoofing:** Select a preset modern user agent (or enter a custom string) to spoof fingerprinting payloads.
+Select "None" to disable.
-4. Choose your protection method:
+5. Choose your protection rules (Preset and Manual rules can be combined!):
    * **Preset Rules:** Turn on `Enable Preset Rules` and select Level 1, 2, or 3 for immediate, system-wide coverage.
+You can individually toggle specific apps from that tier on or off directly on the main page.
-   * **Manual Selection:** If Preset Rules are off, use the **Select Apps...** menu to individually turn ON restrictions for specific apps (all are OFF by default).
+   * **Manual Selection:** Use the **Select Apps...** menu to individually turn ON restrictions for specific apps.
+Active apps will appear as a quick-toggle list directly below the button.
-5. Use the **Add Custom Bundle ID / Process** button to paste comma-separated lists of hidden background daemons you wish to restrict.
-Swipe left on any generated custom ID to delete it.
+6. Use the **Add Custom Bundle ID / Process** button to paste comma-separated lists of hidden background daemons you wish to restrict.
+Active custom rules will appear as a list; swipe left on any ID to delete it.
-6. Tap the **Save** button in the top right corner (available in both the main menu and app list) to apply your new security rules and respring.
+7. Tap the **Save** button in the top right corner (available in both the main menu and app list) to apply your new security rules and respring/reboot userspace.
-7. To quickly clear your settings, use the **Reset to Defaults** button at the bottom of the main menu.
+8. To quickly clear your settings, use the **Reset to Defaults** button at the bottom of the main menu.

 > [!WARNING]
 > **Remove any apps you want secured from Roothide's Blacklist app.** This allows the tweak to filter that app.